estuary/flow/site/docs/guides/create-derivation.md

 3. Add a new collection below the first one.

-   * The collection will must have a schema that reflects your desired transformation output.
+   * The collection must have a schema that reflects your desired transformation output.
-     They can be whatever you want, so long as they follow Flow's standard formatting.
+     They can be whatever you want, as long as they follow Flow's standard formatting.
      For help, see the [schemas](../concepts/schemas.md) and [collection key](../concepts/collections.md#keys) documentation.
    * Add the `derivation` stanza.
 The TypeScript module you name will be generated next, and you'll define the transformation's function there.